What are my divorce options?

 Some of the divorce process options involve lawyers and some don't.
 There are no laws that require you to involve a family law attorney at any point in how to get a divorce.
 Not even for the filing.

-And many couples specifically choose not to.
+And many couples specifically choose not to

 The laws and availability of some of these methods vary from state-to-state, but generally speaking, there are 5 divorce options in the United States:

-Option 1 for How to Get a Divorce: Do-it-Yourself
+Option 1 for how to get a divorce: Do-it-Yourself

 In a Do-it-Yourself Divorce, there is no involvement from outside professionals.
 Instead, the couple is solely responsible for carrying out all of the steps to divorce.